Designing Widget System for ING Mobile App

 Final Outputs

-It is the final version after carrying out two (2) design iterations, based on the insights gathered and feedback received from usability testing and expert reviews.
+This is the final version after carrying out two (2) design iterations, based on the insights gathered and feedback received from usability testing and expert reviews.

 To interact with the prototype, click on the "Prototype" header at the end of this page.